 - 7A.
-A judicial adjunct's compensation for official duties shall be determined by the appointing court. - 7B.
-Reimbursement for expenses incurred in the course of service as a judicial adjunct or for outside activities shall be clearly disclosed and shall be limited to the actual costs and overhead the judicial adjunct reasonably incurs. - 7C.
-A judicial adjunct should not solicit or accept anything of greater than de minimus value from anyone doing business with the judicial adjunct or with the appointing court, or from anyone whose interest may be substantially affected by the performance of the adjunct's official duties.
-Upon completion of an assignment, a judicial adjunct may not accept gifts of any kind until a period of time has elapsed sufficient to negate any appearance of a conflict of interest.
+A court-appointed neutral's compensation for official duties shall be determined by the appointing court. - 7B.
+Reimbursement for expenses incurred in the course of service as a court-appointed neutral or for outside activities shall be clearly disclosed and shall be limited to the actual costs and overhead the judicial neutral reasonably incurs. - 7C.
+A court-appointed neutral should not solicit or accept anything of greater than de minimis value from anyone doing business with the neutral or with the appointing court, or from anyone whose interest may be substantially affected by the performance of the neutral's official duties.
+Upon completion of an assignment, a court-appointed neutral may not accept gifts of any kind from a party encountered during the assignment until a period of time has elapsed sufficient to negate any appearance of a conflict of interest.
+The passage of one-year is presumptively sufficient to negate any appearance of a conflict of interest.

-Note: A federal special master is explicitly exempt from the limitations on receipt of gifts that apply to judges.
-The Compliance section of the CCUSJ makes Canon 5.C.4 relating to gifts inapplicable to special masters.
+Note: A federal neutral is explicitly exempt from the limitations on receipt of gifts that apply to judges.
+The Compliance section of the CCUSJ makes Canon 5.C.4 relating to gifts inapplicable to neutrals.
 Nonetheless, good practice in dealing with proffered gifts, meals, trips, and favors is to decline them.